 RET 2201 Critical Care II

 Assessment, management, and treatment of critically-ill patients to include the following categories: Management of neonatal/pediatric mechanical ventilation, advanced modes of ventilation, non-conventional oxygenation and ventilation strategies, diagnostics, special procedures for the respiratory therapist in the critical care setting, critical conditions, nutritional considerations, transport, and home care ventilation/disease management.
-Three classroom, three lab hours per week.
+Four classroom, three lab hours per week.

 Division: Health Sciences